yourjelly/odoo/addons/wowl/doc/services/notifications.md

 ## Overview

-Lite the name suggests, the `notifications` service allow the rest of the interface to display notifications (to inform the user of some interesting relevant fact).
+Like the name suggests, the `notifications` service allows the rest of the interface to display notifications (to inform the user of some interesting relevant facts).

 ## API

 The `notifications` service provides two methods:

-- `display(message: string, options?: Options): number`.
-This method generate a new notification, and return an `id` value.
+- `create(message: string, options?: Options): number`.
+This method generates a new notification, and returns an `id` value.

   Here is a list of the various options: